Josephhtoo/EGL315-AY23-24/README.md

 ![Capture](Thumbnails/Summon.jpg)

 ### Step 3: RNG Sequence
 Either player can press the red button to start the round.
-When the round begins , their characters will approach each other and a random score from 1 to 20 will be rolled from the dice.
+When the round begins, their characters will approach each other and a random score from 1 to 20 will be rolled from the dice.

 ![Capture](Thumbnails/Diceroll.jpg)